cockpit-project/cockpit-podman/HACKING.md

 Cockpit uses [Stylelint](https://stylelint.io/) to automatically check CSS code style in `.css` and `scss` files.

-styleint is executed within every build.
+styleint is executed as part of `test/static-code`, aka. `make codecheck`.

 For developer convenience, the Stylelint can be started explicitly by: